FIS Nordic World Ski Championships 2009

 The FIS Nordic World Ski Championships 2009 (Mistrovství světa v klasickém lyžování Liberec 2009) took place 18 February – 1 March 2009 in Liberec, Czech Republic.
 This was the fourth time these championships were hosted either in the Czech Republic or in Czechoslovakia, having done so at Janské Lázně (1925) and Vysoké Tatry (in both 1935 and 1970).

 The biggest sports event in the country's history, it hosted 589 athletes from 61 countries.
 Women's ski jumping and Men's Nordic combined 10 km mass start events debuted at these championships, both won by Americans Lindsey Van and Todd Lodwick, respectively.
+Estonia's Andrus Veerpalu became the oldest gold medalist at 38 when he won gold in the men's 15 km event.

 Norway won the most medals with twelve and most golds with five, all in the men's cross-country skiing events, including three from Petter Northug.
 Germany finished second in the total medal count with nine though none of them were gold (eight silver and one bronze).
 Finland finished third in the medal count with eight with three golds, all from Aino-Kaisa Saarinen in women's cross-country skiing.

 Fourth in total medal count, but second in gold medal count was the United States with six, including four golds, who prior to these championships, had won only three medals in all of the previous championships combined, including four medals in Nordic combined (Lodwick: two golds, Bill Demong: one gold and one bronze).
-Kikkan Randall became the first American woman to medal in cross country skiing at the world championships with her silver in the individual sprint.
+Kikkan Randall became the first American woman to win a medal in cross country skiing at the world championships with her silver in the individual sprint.